 Upon seeing them, Chen Xiyi was shocked and said: “Both your appearances have changed dramatically.
 One has improved, but the other has become terrible.
 Xiaobiao’s eyebrows appear purple and his eyes shine brightly.
 So he must have succeeded in the exam.

-But Xiaoji has a bad appearance of dim green eyebrows, bulging eyeballs, pale lips, a red and black nose, dry and scorched ears, a dull face, absent-mindedness, and a scattered spirit, implying that Xiaoji must have done something bad and damaged his virtue.
+But Xiaoji has a bad appearance of dim green eyebrows, bulging eyeballs, pale lips, a red and black nose, dry and scorched ears, a dull face, absent-mindedness, and a scattered spirit, implying that Xiaoji must have done something bad in his heart and damaged his virtue.
 Not only will Xiaoji fail the exam, but he will also die prematurely.”

 After the results were released, it transpired that Xiaoji failed the exam, and he later died of depression.